stephenpaul2727/kafkacluster/README.md

 ## Prerequisites
 1. This Project assumes that you have Oracle VirtualBox installed in your local machine.
-2. This Project uses Red Hat's Ansible for automation.
-Ansible is a python project and you can easily install on your local machine.
-Please install Ansible on your local machine.
+2. This Project assumes that you have installed Red Hat's Ansible for automation.
+Ansible is a python-based project and can easily be installed on your machine through pip/apt/yum etc.
 3. The VMs you make will be using an Ubuntu Linux iso. please download the ISO file into your local machine.